steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 Now that we understand the issue, it's fairly easy[^1] to fix.
 Let's add a lock to prevent the property from a raced access:

 [^1]: Swizzling in Swift isn't pretty, but once you know how it works, it's not much different to Objective-C, just a bit more verbose.
+If there's a way to make this better/more concise, please [slide into my DMs](https://twitter.com/steipete).

 ```swift
 private var didInstallCrashFix = false